 Table 5.1: CZM Objectives/Policy Applicable to Project Subject Area Objective/Policy Recreational Resources: Objective: Provide coastal recreational opportunities accessible to the public.
 The Mahi Solar site is located far mauka of any coastal recreational area, therefore the project does not directly provide for or affect coastal recreation access to the public and will not impact coastal resources of significant value.
 The solar project will be constructed in accordance with appliable water quality and storm water regulations and standards.
 There will be no discharge points into coastal waters.
-Historic Resources: Objective: Protect, preserve and, where desirable, restore those natural and A Ka Pa'akai o Ka 'Āina Analysis and archaeological reconnaissance survey were performed for the project site (Appendices E and F).
-Results are summarized in Section 4.6.
-All historic resources identified during the reconnaissance study will be further
+Historic Resources: Objective: Protect, preserve and, where desirable, restore those natural and manmade historic and A Ka Pa'akai o Ka 'Āina Analysis and archaeological reconnaissance survey were performed for the project site ( Appendices E and F ).
+Results are summarized in Section 4.6 .
+All historic resources identified during the reconnaissance study will be further documented in an AIS in compliance with HRS Chapter 6E-42 and in prehistoric resources in the accordance with HAR Chapter 13-284 and 276.
+Consultation with